HPE exec discusses how AI is transforming storage

 This is a colossal waste of time and resources - Gartner even puts a dollar number on it and believes the cost of network downtime for an organisation is roughly $58,802 (AUD) every hour.

 And, with average downtime for businesses sitting at an average of 175 hours each year, this could easily result in losses in the millions for organisations – not to mention the additional reputational damage and loss of customers that comes hand in hand with IT meltdowns.

 So, what can organisations do to try and mitigate this problem?

 Previous efforts to achieve reliability, performance and availability across this increasing number of applications have been focused on watertight control of IT processes, as well as over-capacity and hardware redundancy.

 However, this is becoming increasingly challenging with the growing complexity of data storage technology.
-But this is somewhat of a redundant tactic – primarily since this level of complexity can’t just be effectively tackled with conventional data centre management tools.
+But this is somewhat of a redundant tactic – primarily since this level of complexity can't just be effectively tackled with conventional data center management tools.

 A new generation of storage has arrived